-- Send collection letters to all delinquent accounts and post late fees.
+- Send collection letters to all delinquent accounts and post appropriate fees.

-- Monitor and supervise progress of lien and foreclosure attorney action.
+- Monitor and supervise the progress of lien and foreclosure attorney action.

 - Receive, review, verify, and submit for payment all invoices, utilities and contractual services.

-- Prepare monthly financial reports reflecting the general ledger, monthly balance, check register, current income and expenses verse actual budgeted income and expense.
+- Prepare monthly financial reports reflecting the general ledger, monthly balance, Delinquency, and current income and expense of the association.

-- Prepare an annual budget for Association review, adjustment and approval.
+- Prepare annual budget for association review, adjustment, and approval.

-- Attend board meeting and the annual member meetings.
+- Attend board meetings and the annual member meetings

 - Prepare and distribute all notices, proxies and ballots required for meetings.

-- Take and prepare minutes for the secretary.
+- Take and prepare minutes for the secretary if needed.

-- Act to enforce the Association’s governing documents through property inspections, issuing violation notices, working with fining committee and attending mediation hearings.
+- Act to enforce the associations governing documents through property inspections, issuing violations notices, working with fining committee and attending mediation hearings.

-- Supervise Association’s contractors, validate and review license and insurance of contractors working on the property.
+- Supervise associations contractors, validate and review license and insurance of contractors working on the property.

-- Help develop scope of work and obtain competitive bids for maintenance and projects.
+- Help develop scope of work and RFP to obtain competitive bids for maintenance and projects.

 - Supervise sale and rental process for all tenants and new owners.

-- Create and implement for all new residents the Association orientation.
+- Create and implement new systems and forms for the association.